merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 - **Assess statistical significance** using permutation testing.

-### 2.1 Overview
-GSEA helps identify pathways and biological processes enriched in a ranked list of genes.
-We’ll analyze pathways using:
-- **Gene Ontology (GO)**: Biological processes, molecular functions, and cellular components.
-- **KEGG**: Metabolic and signaling pathways.
-- **Reactome**: High-level pathway annotations.
+> [!IMPORTANT]
+> The steps to perform **Gene Set Enrichment Analysis** are very similar to those of overrepresentation analysis methods.
+The key difference is that GSEA takes a **ranked list of genes** as input rather than a filtered list.

+:pinched_fingers: **How does it work?**

+Genes are ranked by some score that combines **differential expression** and **direction of change**.
+A common ranking method is:

+$$**Ranking = Sign(log2FoldChange) * -log10(p-value)**$$

+This gives us a ranked list that orders genes by significance and the direction of change (upregulated or downregulated).

+The results of GSEA are similar to overrepresentation analysis, but with the added benefit that **genes are not filtered** beforehand, and it considers the magnitude and significance of the changes.

+> [!NOTE]
+> You can just use the $log2(fold-change)$ as a ranking – but it will not take into account genes with a large fold change but non-significant.
+However, if you have already selected your significant genes, this may be a good option for you.
+### Key Benefits of GSEA:

+- GSEA allows you to **rank genes by significance and fold change**.
+- It does not require filtering genes beforehand.
+- **GSEA compares the ranked list** with a list of background genes and determines which pathways are overrepresented based on the ranked list.

+> [!NOTE]
+> There is a newer generation of pathway enrichment methods called **Topology-based (TB) methods**, which take into account gene dependencies and interactions (more [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3146-1)).

 ### 2.2 GSEA in R with `fgsea`

-`fgsea` package in R provides a fast and efficient method for performing preranked GSEA.
+The `fgsea` package in R provides a fast and efficient method for performing preranked Gene Set Enrichment Analysis (GSEA).
 It enables precise and rapid calculation of extremely low GSEA p-values across a collection of gene sets.
 The p-value estimation employs an adaptive multi-level split Monte Carlo approach.
 For a detailed explanation of the algorithm, refer to [this preprint](https://www.biorxiv.org/content/10.1101/060012v3).

-Essentially, there are two things you need to perform preranked gene set enrichment analysis with fgsea.
+Essentially, there are two things you need to perform preranked gene set enrichment analysis with `fgsea`.

-The fgsea package takes in two main arguments.
+The `fgsea` package takes in two main arguments:

-The first one is pathways: a list of gene sets or pathways to check
+1. **pathways**: A list of gene sets or pathways to check.

-The second one is stats: a named vector of our genes of interest we want to perform GSEA on.
-The gene names must be the same as the ones in pathways!
-So make sure you are using the same nomenclature (i.e., gene IDs or Ensemble IDs).
+2. **stats**: A named vector of your genes of interest for GSEA.
+The gene names must match the ones in the pathways list.
+Make sure you are using the same nomenclature (e.g., gene IDs or Ensembl IDs).

 That’s it!

-There are additional parameters you may be interested in such as:
+There are additional parameters you may be interested in, such as:

-minSize: minimal size of a gene set to test (all pathways below the threshold are excluded)
+- **minSize**: The minimal size of a gene set to test.
+Pathways below this threshold are excluded.
-maxSize: the same, but a maximum threshold.
+- **maxSize**: The maximum size of a gene set to test.
+Pathways above this threshold are excluded.
-scoreType: the default is ‘std’, where the enrichment score is computed normally, but you can also use one-tailed tests if you are only interested in positive (‘pos’) enrichment – so only pathways that are overrepresented – or negative (‘neg’) enrichment – to only get pathways that are underrepresented in your list of genes.
+- **scoreType**: The default is ‘std’, where the enrichment score is computed normally.
+However, you can also use one-tailed tests if you are only interested in positive (‘pos’) enrichment – so only pathways that are overrepresented – or negative (‘neg’) enrichment – to only get pathways that are underrepresented in your list of genes.

 ```R
 # Install and load necessary packages